raquel-campuzano/katacoda-get-started-bitnami-scenario/hello-world/step2.md

-In the third step we are going to see how to stop, start, or restart the server and/or the services using the Bitnami control script.
+In the second step we are going to see how to stop, start, or restart the server and/or the services using the Bitnami control script.
 The script is located at `/opt/bitnami/ctlscript.sh`.

 Let's try the following options:

 1. Start all services: